 Growing Conditions and General Care

 Oenothera plants can be propagated by dividing established clumps between the spring or the fall.
 Softwood cuttings may be struck in late spring.
 Easy to grow Oenothera seeds can be sown directly in the garden in late summer, early fall, or planted early in the spring.

 Just cover the small seeds, and germinate at 65° to 70°F (18° to 21°C).
 Seeds require darkness to break dormancy.
 Space plants 5 to 9 inches (13 to 23 cm) apart.
-Plant in light, well drained soil with a pH of around 5.5 to 7.0.
+Plant it in light, well-drained soil with a pH of around 5.5 to 7.0.
 Sandy soil works well for this plant.